octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ### About ligo smart contracts

 *Truffle* can compile LIGO smart contracts (PascaLigo, Cameligo, ReasonLigo).
-They MUST be stored in the *contract* folder.
+But they MUST be stored in the *contract* folder.
 *Truffle* considers each ligo file as an independent smart contract.
-Thus, if a smart contract is split into several ligo files, *Truffle* will try to compile each file as a smart contract, resulting in a failed compilation.
-There is a workaround to this behavior:
+Thus, if a smart contract is split into several ligo files, *Truffle* will try to compile each file as a separate smart contract, resulting in a failed compilation.
+But there is a workaround for this behaviour:

 1. Create a new folder in the project root directory, called `src` for instance.
 2. Move all your smart contracts files into `src/`